-Providence requires all students to be in compliance with the California Department of Health Services' recommendations regarding immunizations.
+Providence may require students to be in compliance with the California Department of Health Services' recommendations regarding immunizations.
 These recommendations are also consistent with the U.S. Public Health Service Advisory Committee on Immunization Practices (ACIP), the American Academy of Pediatrics (AAP), and the American College Health Association (ACHA).
 Required immunizations include: Hepatitis B, Measles-Mumps-Rubella, Tetanus-Diphtheria Toxoids, and the Varicella vaccine (Chickenpox).
-Additional vaccines may be required for students on May term or Avodah Immersions that involve international travel.
+Additional vaccines may be required for students on May term or as circumstances dictate.